florianneukirchen/qgis_adjust_style/README.md

 ## Known Bugs / Limitations
 - Raster layers are not changed
 - Annotations (annotation layers) are not changed
-- Changing line width (stroke) does not work on categorized / graduated symbol renderers
-- Color ramps: neither color brewer ramps nor random colors are modified; works only on graduaded and cpt-city color ramps.
+- Color ramps: color brewer ramps are not modified

 ## Install
 Copy (or git clone) the folder with the code into your QGIS plugin folder and enable the plugin in QGIS (menu: Plugins > Manage and Install Plugins).